Aktuell Article Count: 99

 QUEREINSTIEG

-Mit dem Quereinsteiger*innen-Programm reagiert die Akademie der Bildenden Künste München auf das wachsende Interesse von Künstler*innen an Vermittlung und Unterricht.
+Mit dem Quereinsteigerinnen (m/w/d)-Programm reagiert die Akademie der Bildenden Künste München auf das wachsende Interesse von Künstlerinnen (m/w/d) an Vermittlung und Unterricht.
 Das auf mindestens 3 Jahre angelegte Studium bereitet auf das erste Staatsexamen für das Fach Kunst an Gymnasien vor.
-Der Schwerpunkt liegt bei der Entwicklung künstlerischer Vermittlungsmethoden und ist neben der pädagogisch-didaktischen Ausbildung ein Praktischer.
+Der Schwerpunkt liegt bei der Entwicklung künstlerischer Vermittlungsmethoden und ist neben der pädagogisch-didaktischen Ausbildung ein praktischer.

-Das Studium richtet sich an Künstler*innen mit einem abgeschlossenen Studium an einer Kunsthochschule oder Akademie und setzt ein Interesse an Pädagogik und gesellschaftlichen Fragestellungen sowie eine aktive, künstlerische Praxis voraus.
-Desweiteren wird ein Interesse an zeitgenössischer Kunst und künstlerischer Vermittlung vorrausgesetzt.
+Das Studium richtet sich an Künstlerinnen (m/w/d) mit einem abgeschlossenen Studium an einer Kunsthochschule oder Akademie und setzt ein Interesse an Pädagogik und gesellschaftlichen Fragestellungen sowie eine aktive, künstlerische Praxis voraus.
+Desweiteren wird ein Interesse an zeitgenössischer Kunst und künstlerischer Vermittlung vorausgesetzt.

 Nähere Informationen finden Sie hier